The Online Censorship of a 30,000-Year-Old Statuette

 Facebook puts the kibosh on the Venus of Willendorf.

 Despite being only a few inches high, almost every part of the Venus of Willendorf is larger than life.
-This 30,000-year-old Stone Age statuette has an expansive tummy, an elaborately detailed crotch, and areolae so large they make her pendulous breasts resemble acorns.
-Despite wearing what looks like a knitted hat—likely a complicated braided hairstyle—she is entirely naked, and commonly thought of as an early symbol of fertility.
+This 30,000-year-old Stone Age statuette has an expansive tummy, an elaborately detailed crotch, and very thin arms resting on her pendulous breasts.* Despite wearing what looks like a knitted hat—likely a complicated braided hairstyle—she is entirely naked, and commonly thought of as an early symbol of fertility.

 Recently, as The Art Newspaper reported, self-professed “artivist” Laura Ghianda posted an image of the work, which lives in Vienna’s Naturhistorisches Museum, on Facebook.
 Shortly afterwards, the social media giant flagged the image as inappropriate content and took it off the site—prompting outrage from art fans and museum curators alike.
 On Facebook, the museum’s director general Christian Koeberl posted: “There has never been a complaint by visitors concerning the nakedness of the figurine.
 There is no reason […] to cover the Venus of Willendorf and hide her nudity, neither in the museum nor on social media.”